 The Great & Historic Louisiana-Mississippi-West Tennessee District:

 The Louisiana-Mississippi District was organized on January 9, 1920, in New Orleans.
-There were five clubs in the area at that time: New Orleans, the oldest, organized in March, 1919; Jackson, Miss., organized on April 21, 1919; Baton Rouge, La., three days later on the 24th; Alexandria, La., in June, 1919; and Lake Charles, organized in October.
+There were five clubs in the area at that time: New Orleans, the oldest, organized in March, 1919; Jackson, MS, organized on April 21, 1919; Baton Rouge, LA, three days later on the 24th; Alexandria, LA, in June, 1919; and Lake Charles, organized in October.

-Currently, there are 123 Kiwanis clubs in our district, comprised of approximately 4,100 service-minded citizens.
-Over 14,000 Kiwanians, Circle K’er’s, Key Clubbers, and Builders Clubbers perform meaningful service to their communities through their Kiwanis-family membership in the La.-Miss.-W.Tenn.
-District.
+Currently, there are 115 Kiwanis clubs in our district, comprised of approximately 3,700 service-minded citizens.
+Over 14,000 Kiwanians, Circle K’ers, Key Clubbers, and Builders Clubbers perform meaningful service to their communities through their Kiwanis-family membership in the LaMissTenn District.

 District Leadership:

-Major T. J. Bartlett, of New Orleans, was chosen the first governor of The Louisiana-Mississippi District.
-He continued in office until October, 1920, when W. H. Frazier of Jackson, Miss. was elected.
+Major T. J. Bartlett, of New Orleans, was chosen the first governor of The LaMissTenn District.
+He continued in office until October, 1920, when W. H. Frazier of Jackson, MS was elected.
 Unfortunately, Frazier was unable to complete his term.
 The Reverend Charles W. Crisler of Brookhaven was elected to succeed him, and served until November, 1921, when A. T. Prescott of Baton Rouge was elected.

 Roster of Past District Governors:

 A. T. Prescott also had the distinction of serving as the first Lieutenant Governor of the District in 1921.
-He was succeeded by H. L. Whitfield of Columbus, Miss., and R. L. Tullis, of Baton Rouge in 1922.
+He was succeeded by H. L. Whitfield of Columbus, MS, and R. L. Tullis, of Baton Rouge, LA in 1922.

 The numbering of divisions, as we do today, did not begin until 1948, when we had eight divisions.
-There are now 19 divisions within the La.-Miss.-W.Tenn.
-District.
+There are now 19 divisions within the LaMissTenn District.

 Roster of District Lt Governors: